dotnet/csharplang/proposals/csharp-8.0/async-streams.md

     }
     ```
     except that if `E` is a value type, or a type parameter instantiated to a value type, then the conversion of `e` to `System.IAsyncDisposable` shall not cause boxing to occur.
-- Otherwise, if `E` is a sealed type, the `finally` clause is expanded to an empty block:
+- Otherwise, the `finally` clause is expanded to an empty block:
   ```csharp
   finally {
   }